 In this article, we will explore these options from a high level, show some examples in action, and point you to the resources you need to set up calculations and logic in your own apps.

 In Knack, you can access two types of fields to perform calculations:

 For example, let’s say you want to track the number of registrations for each event.
-You will need a Registration object connected to an Events object so each Event record can have many connected Registration records.
+You will need a Registration table connected to an Events table so that each Event record can have many connected Registration records.

-- Count: the total number of connected records.
+Count: The total number of connected records.

 Equations combine math functions with record values to calculate new values.
 Any numeric or date fields in your records can be used in equations.

 The available functions open up a huge variety of calculations: